troelskn/webwork/README.markdown

     $ git clone git://github.com/troelskn/webwork.git myapp

 Now configure Apache to serve `myapp/public` as the web root.
-Make sure that `mod_rewrite` is enabled, and that `AllowOverride` is allowed.
+Make sure that `mod_rewrite` is enabled, and that your site is configured with `AllowOverride All`.

 Check that everything is working by opening your site, eg. browse to `http://localhost/`.
 You should see a welcome message.
 This page is being rendered from `handlers/root.php` which is simply a plain php file.
 If you go open it in a text editor, you will see a couple of function calls.
 These are core webwork hooks.
 Let's take them one by one: